juliaguida/oystercard/pills/javascript&JasminePill.md

 });
 ```

-Oooh, look - a new keyword!
+Look - a new keyword!
 What does `var` do when it's at home?
 Well there's a really good explanation over on [Stack Overflow](http://stackoverflow.com/questions/1470488/what-is-the-function-of-the-var-keyword-and-when-to-use-it-or-omit-it) but let me summarise here in case you don't feel like leaving us right now.

 Basically it's an issue of scope and clarity. `var` means that within a function, you are declaring a **local variable.** This means that in the example above, `var javabuzz` is available only between the nearest `{}`.